 Explore the Colorful, Vibrant Markets

-Wander around the bazaars of Heraklion and take in the rich colours, tantalizing smells, and intense flavours.
+Wander around the bazaars of Heraklion and take in the rich colors, tantalizing smells, and intense flavors.

 The Pateles open market is a melting pot of Heraklion society and sells everything from spices to books to leather.
 It’s loud and lively chaos is a must-have experience when visiting the capital of Crete, and it is frequented by long-term travelers and tourists alike.